frederic-perez/AmE-dictionary/data/dictionary.md

 __lope__ _v_
 __loped__ _v_
 __lopsided__ _adj_ :five: __1__ Heavier, larger, or higher on one side than on the other. __2__ Sagging or leaning to one side. __3__ Characterized by the domination of one competitor over another. _A lopsided 100-38 victory._ _Lopsided losses._
-__loquacious__ _adj_ :two::astonished: Very talkative; garrulous. _Syn_ chatty, gabby, garrulous, talkative, talky _The loquacious woman was often mocked by neighborhood children for her incessant talking._
+__loquacious__ _adj_ :three::astonished: /loh-KWAY-shus/ Very talkative; garrulous. _Syn_ chatty, gabby, garrulous, talkative, talky _The loquacious woman was often mocked by neighborhood children for her incessant talking._
 __loquat__ _n_
 __lordship__ _n_ :es: señoría
 __lore__ _n_ :nine::m: A body of traditions and knowledge on a subject or held by a particular group, typically passed from person to person by word of mouth. _Crazy folk lore._ :es: saber popular